Writer -- Educator -- Consultant -- Speaker

 Published Manuals -- 1.)
 "BioMAPP: BioInstructional Objectives for Minicouses in Anatomy, Physiology and Pathobiology."
 2.)
 "After 3 Billion Years: Exploring Contemporary Biology."
 3.)
 "Life: The Fantastic Frontier,"

-The Book: Education's Ecology; Why Teaching, Testing, Textbooks and Technology are Not Enough.
+The Book(s): Education's Ecology; Why Teaching, Testing, Textbooks and Technology are Not Enough (unpublished).
+The New Ecology of Education (in progress).

 Public Speaking -- Keynotes, Current Lecture Topics.